Changes to Uniform from August 2019

 Throughout PE lessons students with injuries or sick notes will be involved with umpiring, scoring, coaching etc.

 Students need basic equipment for school.
-Please ensure your child brings a pen, pencil, ruler and maths equipment.
-(Updated Sept 2012)
+Please ensure your child brings a pen, pencil, ruler and maths equipment every day.

 Issues with the dress code will be dealt with by Form Tutors and House Managers in the first instance.
 Students may be asked to return home to change into appropriate clothing.

-Black footwear only - Plimsolls, trainers and canvas shoes are not acceptable, nor is ‘fashion footwear’ eg. military boots.
-Footwear should be suitable for an office environment.
+Black footwear only - Plimsolls, trainers, military style boots and canvas shoes are not acceptable, or ‘Fashion Footwear’.
+They should be suitable for an office environment.

 Plain black trousers – this does not include black denim or denim effect fabric.
-Trousers should be plain cut, full length and a suitable material for school.
-Jean-style trousers are not allowed regardless of the material they are made of.
-Leggings are not a substitute for trousers.
+Trousers should be plain cut, of a traditional style, with no studs or buttons.
+Skinny jeans, jean style chinos, black jeans, leggings or jeggings are not permitted.
+They should be full length and a suitable material for school.
+Jean style trousers are not allowed no matter what material they are made from.

 Plain black, sensible length.

-Polo shirts with school crest may be worn with plain grey/burgundy jumper, sweatshirt or cardigan.
-Plain polo neck or crew neck plain grey/burgundy sweaters may be worn.
+Polo shirts with school crest may be worn.
+Plain polo neck or crew neck ‘t’ shirts (grey/burgundy) can also be worn with plain grey/burgundy sweaters, sweatshirts or cardigans.
 Burgundy or plain grey blouses may be worn.
 No black tops.
-No thin-strapped/vest style tops.
-No ‘hoodies’.
-Polo shirts and sweatshirts with school logo are available from uniform stockists.
+No thin-strapped/vest style tops and no hoodies in school.

-Outdoor jackets must be in keeping with professional office dress.
-Outdoor jackets with hoods can be worn, but the hoods must be down while students are on the school premises.
+Outdoor jackets must be in keeping with professional office dress (denim is unacceptable).
 No ‘hoodies’, zipped or otherwise, at any time.
 Outdoor jackets must be removed when in classrooms.
 ‘Hoodies’/casual, fashion tops will not be considered as Outdoor jackets so should not be worn to school.

 Hats & Scarves